Bad Welding vs Good Welding: Details Explained

 • Uneven welding surface with depressions, protrusions, or ripples.

-3.TIG welding
+3.TIG Welding

 TIG welding, also Gas tungsten arc welding, is a welding technique that uses argon gas as a shielding gas.
 During the welding process, argon gas is fed into the welding zone through the torch nozzle, isolating the air from the welding area to prevent oxidation.
 Gas tungsten arc welding utilizes argon gas to protect the metal welding material, melting the welding material onto the base metal with high electrical current to form a weld pool, achieving metallurgical bonding between the base metal and the welding material.